getfem/getfem/doc/sphinx/source/userdoc/model_linear_elasticity.rst

 brick.

-linear incompressibility (or nearly incompressibility) brick
+Linear incompressibility (or nearly incompressibility) brick
 ------------------------------------------------------------

 This brick adds a linear incompressibility condition (or a nearly incompressible